amandakreider/Mint-Transactions-Data-Tool/README.md

 To use the programs:

 1. Navigate to the location on your computer where you've saved your Mint data download.

 2. Save the programs mint.py and mintacct.py in the following folder within your Mint data download: ../SharedData/FinancialData.

 3. Install the Python dependencies from requirements.txt.

 4. Run the programs.
-		a. mint.py saves your Mint transactions data to a csv file
+ - mint.py saves your Mint transactions data to a csv file
-		b. mintacct.py saves your Mint account data (i.e., a list of your accounts with associated account IDs) to a csv file
+ - mintacct.py saves your Mint account data (i.e., a list of your accounts with associated account IDs) to a csv file